Invoca/developer-docs/source/api_documentation/call_ingestion_api/index.rst

     `call_direction` The direction of the call flow.
 Accepted values: *inbound* or *outbound*.

-    `recording_url` OR `recording_filepath`.
+    `recording_url` OR `recording_filename`.
 Either the URL to the call recording, or if you are using the Direct Access to S3/Azure/SFTP feature, the filepath to the recording.
 Please see the **Supported Recording Formats** and **Supported Recording Access Options** sections for more details.

     **Optional**